Jillxu08/sc-tascell/README.md

 ## Overview

-This project researchs the hybrid CPU-GPU execution and distributed-memory parallelism for H-matrix related computations based on the SC-Tascell framework.
+This project investigates hybrid CPU–GPU execution and distributed-memory parallelism for H-matrix computations based on the SC-Tascell framework.
 The implementation integrates MPI, task parallelism, and GPU acceleration to improve scalability and resource utilization on modern heterogeneous systems.

 The project includes: